The Legend of Zelda: Link’s Awakening DX

 After getting back his shield and sword, his adventure begins.
 A wise old owl approaches him, giving him hints as to where to go next, telling him about this destiny to awaken the Wind Fish.
 After completing the first dungeon, he collects an “Instrument of the Sires.”
 With all eight of these, Link will be able to awaken the Wind Fish and leave the island.

 As he goes along in his adventure, he realizes that things are quite strange, things don’t seem right and the dialogue from others is a bit weird.
 What could it all mean?
+Well it turns out that once Link awakens the Wind Fish, he actually awakens and discovers that everything on the island was a dream.
+He looks up at the sky and sees Marin who turns into a bird and flies off.

 Control Link in a 2D plane, fighting monsters and gaining special equipment.
 Since this is a Game Boy game, the controls are very simple.
 Use the direction pad to move, and the A and B buttons to equip items to use.
 Because there are only two buttons, switching between equipment is tedious and requires a lot of menu time going back and forth.